writing-regexps-2021-22/writing-regexps/backend/interface-spec/README.md

 2. `strings` — A *JSON array* of *string match requests*, each representing a string to match against the regular expression.
 Each **string match request** is a *JSON object* with the following
    fields:
-    1. `string`: — A *JSON string* representing the string to be matched.
+    1. `string` — A *JSON string* representing the string to be matched.
-    2. `fragment`: — A *JSON string* describing which portion of the string needs to be matched.
+    2. `fragment` — A *JSON string* describing which portion of the string needs to be matched.
        Currently, only the value "`whole`" is supported, which corresponds to matching the entire string.